MissZzz1/MissZzzReader/README.md

 ## License
 ```
-   Copyright 2018 caoqazwsx, All right reserved.
+   Copyright 2018 MissZzz1, All right reserved.

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.